aybe/Twisted/README.md

 ## DMD format

 The DMD format is loosely based on the HMD format described in the PlayStation SDK documentation; by loosely, it is meant that it consists of a tree data structure where nodes are pointed to by pointers with values within some memory range of the PlayStation.

-The format is pretty verbose, there can be tens of thousands of nodes and a node nesting depth greater than twenty in some cases.
+The format itself is pretty verbose, in some cases there can be tens of thousands of nodes and a node nesting depth greater than twenty.

-The layout of a DMD file:
+The layout of the content inside a DMD file:

 - header
   - magic number